Payment Methods for Small Businesses: Costs, Fees, and Setup (2026)

 • Card transactions provide automatic records for bookkeeping and tax purposes

-• Best for: Any operation handling in-person or online sales
+• Best for: Any business with in-person or online sales where card acceptance is the baseline customer expectation

 2. Digital Wallets and Mobile Payments